iopsystems/wavelet-matrix/bit-structures/src/README.md

 - Write some documentation about what (if any) assumptions we make about endianness in eg. intvector and bitvector
   - https://fgiesen.wordpress.com/2018/02/19/reading-bits-in-far-too-many-ways-part-1/:
     > LSB-first natural packing gives us the same bytes as LSB-first packing into a big integer then storing it in little-endian byte order
+- Investigate whether performance is improved by making some blocks u8, eg. in `RawBitVector`.
+Maybe that reduces the memory bandwidth, though I'm not sure how unsafe it would be to try reinterpreting that memory into u32 or u64 or u128 blocks for popcounts/simd operations.